A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

 5. 360 VR Rig

-VR (Virtual Reality) filmmaking is becoming immensely popular every day.
-If you plan to buy a VR Rig, get ready to shell out some serious cash since VR Rigs are pretty expensive.
+VR (Virtual Reality) filmmaking is gaining immense popularity every day.
+If you plan to buy a VR Rig, be prepared to shell out some serious cash, as VR Rigs can be quite expensive.
+Instead, if you own a 3D printer or know someone who does, you can print your very own VR Rig at a fraction of the price.

 6. Lens Hood